 A. Are there any guarantees or warranties for any of the following:

 (i) Electrical work No

-(ii) Roofing No
+(ii) Roofing Yes

-(iii) Central heating Yes
+(iii) Central heating No

 (iv) NHBC No

 (v) Damp course No

-Any other work or installations?
+(vi) Any other work or installations?

 (for example, cavity wall insulation, underpinning,

-'
+indemnity policy)

-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the quarantee(s) relate(s):